 Over 100 bird species nest and raise their young in the park.
 Turkey vultures roost along the canyon rim, riding thermal updrafts created as the rocks warm each morning.

-For many years a unique dry-land heronry occurred in the park, where great blue herons nested in Douglas fir trees near a historic dam and reservoir site.
-However, the herons have not returned for the last three years.
+For many years a unique dry-land heronry occurred in the park, where great blue herons nested.
+The herons can still be found on the park.

 Ground-nesting birds, such as western meadowlark, vesper sparrow and horned lark breed in the park.
 Several raptors may be observed as well, including golden eagle, Swainson’s hawk, Cooper’s hawk, red-tailed hawk and prairie falcon.